HPE/terraform-provider-hpegl/README.md

 This is the main repo for the GreenLake terraform provider which provides terraform support fot GreenLake services.

+## Install the terraform-provider-hpegl binaries manually

+See the [INSTALL.md](INSTALL.md) file for instructions on how to install the binaries manually.

 ## Prerequisites

 1. Terraform version >= v0.13 and 64-bit [install terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)